 Crazy Horse Memorial

-The Crazy Horse Memorial is a monument dedicated to the Lakota warrior, Crazy Horse.
-It’s sculpted into the mountainside on privately held land and is currently a work in progress.
-Upon its completion, it will be the second-tallest statue in the world.
+The Crazy Horse Memorial is a massive monument dedicated to the legendary Lakota warrior, Crazy Horse.
+Carved into the side of a mountain in the Black Hills, the sculpture is located on privately held land and remains a work in progress.
+Once completed, it will become the second-tallest statue in the world, standing as a powerful tribute to Native American heritage and culture.

 Mount Rushmore